DavidChoi76/pysumma_alpha/README.md

 # pySUMMA

-**Python Wrapper for SUMMA (Structure for Unifying Multiple Modeling Alternatives)**
+**an Object-Oriented Python wrapper for SUMMA model (Structure for Unifying Multiple Modeling Alternatives)**

 ## Overview

-**pySUMMA is a Python language software package for the manipulation, display and analysis of SUMMA**
+**pySUMMA is an Object-Oriented Python wrapper for the manipulation, display and analysis of SUMMA model**

 ## Goals